Table of Contents

 Who else will know that I am participating in research?

-Members of the research team, and when appropriate, others who are involved with your care or who have permission to see your records, will know that you are participating in research.
-It is a good idea to let your primary healthcare provider know that you are participating in a medical research study because s/he will want to know how this affects your medical care.
-Otherwise, information about your participation is kept confidential unless you choose to tell someone.
+Members of the study team, and when appropriate, others who are involved with your medical care or who have permission to see your records, will know that you are participating in research.

 back to top